Skip to content

 Starting, Stopping, and Updating

-The ComfyUI application is managed as a systemd service.
-Use the following commands:
+The ComfyUI application is managed as a Systemd service.
+Use the following commands to control the service:

 • Start the Service: